Top 17 Software Developers in Turkey

 Duru made history in 2024 by becoming Turkey’s first female IOI gold medalist (and one of the country’s only IOI gold winners ever).

-Competing against the world’s top high-school programmers, she clinched a gold medal at the International Olympiad in Informatics in Hungary, signaling a new era for Turkey in competitive programming.
-Now an undergraduate at MIT, Duru continues to excel – but she also gives back, serving as an “Education Ambassador” for KızCode, a Turkish initiative to encourage girls in STEM.
-She previously won the European Girls’ Olympiad in Informatics as well. Özer’s meteoric rise from a coding summer camp in İzmir to the global olympiad podium has made her a role model.
+Now an undergraduate at MIT, Duru continues to excel, but she also gives back, serving as an “Education Ambassador” for KızCode, a Turkish initiative to encourage girls in STEM.
+She previously won the European Girls’ Olympiad in Informatics as well.

 Her story is galvanizing more Turkish youth (especially young women) to pursue computer science and chase international accolades.

-- LinkedIn: Duru Özer
+- Linkedin: Duru Özer

 - X (Twitter): @duruozeer